 Our attorneys have been assisting the Orange County and Southern California communities for over 40 years.

-The whole purpose of a bulldozer is to level the ground and move earth, debris, wreckage and other heavy objects or materials.
+The whole purpose of a bulldozer is to level the ground and move earth, debris, wreckage, and other heavy objects or materials.
 Due to that, they are very dangerous.
 Accidents are common at construction sites due to negligent acts, coworker accidents, lack of training, bulldozer defects, and people rushing and cutting corners.
+It is important to speak with an Orange County bulldozer injury lawyer about your case.
 Bulldozer accidents can happen for many reasons that are discussed below.
 Being hurt on the job by a bulldozer can cause major injuries.

 The large majority of bulldozer accidents happen at work and construction sites.
 Employees and their families have rights and are protected under the workers’ comp laws in California.
 Employers are required to not penalize or fire an employee who files a workers’ compensation claim.
 Our firm is very experienced at taking care of work comp claims and investigating every accident to uncover all responsible parties including third parties who were also at fault.
-A construction site has many third parties including the many subcontractors, land owners, leasors, renters, and contactors.
-Our hard working Orange County construction accident attorneys have over thirty years of experience of maximizing the types and amount of compensation for their clients.
+A construction site has many third parties including many subcontractors, landowners, lessors, renters, and contractors.
+Our hard-working Orange County construction accident attorneys have over thirty years of experience in maximizing the types and amount of compensation for their clients.